nigelfranciscus/DEND/README.md

-# DEND
+# Data Engineering Exercises

-Data Engineering NanoDegree
+Each directory consists of one independent project.
+See README for more information.